finos/symphony-bdk-java/README.md

 ### Template command

-Renders messages using Symphony standardized templates.
-The supported templates are:
+Renders messages using Symphony standard templates.
+Supported values by this sample command are:
 * simple
 * alert
 * information